izzybaer/alaska-airlines-frontend/README.md

 # alaska-airlines-frontend

 This is a full stack javascript flight tracker.
-The frontend built with React, JS, Bootstrap and Material-UI, the backend built with MongoDB, Node, and Express.
+The frontend was built with React, Bootstrap and Material-UI, and the backend was built with MongoDB, Node, and Express.

 ## tech / frameworks